YakAttack TowNStow Kayak Carts

 So, you’re at the launch and your kayak is in the water, ready to depart, now what?
 Sometimes it’s not convenient to take your cart back to your vehicle, and doing so leaves your kayak and gear unattended and susceptible to theft.
 Maybe you'll need to bring your cart with you for additional portages along a river.
 Having a cart that is compact and can be stored in the hatch of your kayak could be ideal.

-Now that you know how to use a cart, Here are the TowNStow kayak carts we have available.
+Now that you know how to use a cart and why you could need one, Here are the TowNStow kayak carts we have available.
 Follow the links below to read all about them.

 After 18 months of development, the YakAttack design team has truly redefined the kayak cart category.
 Combining best-in-class quality and durability with never-before-seen features and functionality, the TowNStow BarCart is one of the most highly engineered and versatile products we’ve ever produced!